 Read more on References and Citations

-The tables should be embedded in the body of the manuscript as close as possible to its citation following a paragraph or section break (we understand this placement may not always be possible for authors using LaTeX).
+The tables should be embedded in the body of the manuscript as close as possible to its first citation following a paragraph (we understand this placement may not always be possible for authors using LaTeX).
 Text wrapping should not be used.
 The caption must be visually distinguished from the body text, either with single-spaced caption text, with 10.5 pt. font size captions, or with an extra line break following the caption to separate it from the body text.
 Please use the same format for all table captions in the manuscript.
 Each table must be cited specifically in the text and in numerical order, and have a caption directly beneath the table.
 See above for more details about formatting tables.

 - Each figure must include a full caption directly beneath the figure.
 The caption must be visually distinguished from the body text, either with single-spaced caption text, with 10.5 pt. font size captions, or with an extra line break following the caption to separate it from the body text.
 Please use the same format for all figure captions in the manuscript.

 - Text wrapping should not be used.

 - Each figure must be cited specifically in the text and in numerical order.